SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

 # Extend the Incident Management Application with Eventing

 ## Introduction
 In this chapter you will add code, so that the CAP-based application can listen and react to events from your SAP S/4HANA Cloud system.

-First you will need to add event definitions for the SAP S/4HANA Cloud events.
+One will need to add event definitions for the SAP S/4HANA Cloud events.
+The SAP S/4HANA Cloud Extensibility service instance is the client which creates the SAP S/4HANA Cloud integration and provides the credentials for the SAP S/4HANA Cloud system so that the SAP S/4HANA Cloud system can send events to that event bus.
+The purpose of this client is to send messages to a topic.
+It sends messages to the namespace which was configured while creating the service instance of S/4HANA Cloud Extensibility service.
+See [Define SAP S/4HANA Cloud Extensibility Service Descriptor JSON/YAML File](https://help.sap.com/docs/btp/sap-business-technology-platform/define-sap-s-4hana-cloud-extensibility-service-descriptor-json-yaml-file)

 ## Prerequisites